sematext/docs/docs/synthetics/http-monitor.md

 ![NTLM Authentication](../images/synthetics/authentication-ntlm.png)

-You can further configure authentication using the **Advanced Configuration** section.
+You can also fill in the optional **Domain** and **Workstation** fields in the **Advanced Configuration** section, if those are required for your setup.
 If no advanced configuration is specified, default empty values will be auto-generated.

 ### Header-based Authentication